Part 3 of Hidden Gems on Simplifier.net That Make Your FHIR Work Easier

 StructureDefinition layered on top of it.
 The differential component only contains the changes made in that

 StructureDefintion itself.
 A snapshot generally has thousands of lines of syntax while the differential may only contain a hundred lines.
 Therefore, solely working with the differential is a lot more pleasant.
-In addition, tooling can create snapshots where and when they are needed and, given that there are still subtle variations in snapshot generation between tools, they’ll likely do that anyway.
+In addition, tooling can create snapshots where and when they are needed.
+They will likely do that anyway as there are still subtle variations in snapshot generation between tools.

 In most cases, just work with differentials and let the tooling do the work for you!